Saturnworks’ wide variety of mixer and summer pedals lets you combine signals of all tastes and textures.

-A handy little passive splitter/summer pedal that allows you either to split one signal into two or combine two signals into one.
+A handy little passive splitter/summer pedal that allows you passively sum or split two or three channels, depending on the version.

 Unlike Y-cables, which simply wire the jacks together, the Saturnworks splitter/combiner utilizes summing resistors to minimize crosstalk.
 In other words, the level of one channel will minimally affect the level of the other.